The Kinde Ruby SDK gem allows developers to integrate Kinde API into any ruby-based applications, Rails or non-Rails.

 Link to this section

-The Kinde client provides methods for easy login / registration.
-For this, you need to acquire auth url by calling:
+The Kinde client provides methods for easy login and registration.
+For this, you need to acquire an auth URL by calling:

 KindeSdk.auth_url